-- The context of the investigation together with background subject content knowledge about each topic to ensure that they are fully confident to support children in their geographical learning through the enquiry;
+- The context of the investigation together with background subject content knowledge about each topic to ensure that teachers are fully confident to support children in their geographical learning through the enquiry;

 - The key subject vocabulary that will be introduced and/or consolidated during the enquiry;